alexiak0127/EarningsWhisperer/README.md

 By examining the coefficients from our Logistic Regression model, we gain valuable insights into the factors driving each movement class:
 ### **Down Class Coefficients**
 ![lr_coefficients_down](visualizations/lr_coefficients_down.png)
-For "down" predictions, lower RSI values and decreased volume tend to precede downward movements.
+For predicting a downward movement, lower RSI values and reduced trading volume prior to earnings are strong indicators.
 ### **Stable Class Coefficients**
 ![lr_coefficients_stable](visualizations/lr_coefficients_stable.png)
-For "stable" predictions, higher RSI and positive pre-returns indicate stability.
+Stable predictions are most associated with higher RSI levels and modest positive returns before the earnings announcement.
 ### **Up Class Coefficients**
 ![lr_coefficients_stable](visualizations/lr_coefficients_up.png)
-For "up" predictions, increased trading volume before earnings is the strongest predictor.
+Upward movements are best predicted by a surge in positive sentiment and increased trading volume leading up to earnings.

 ### **Feature Importance**
 Examining feature importance help us understand which features your models rely on most when predicting stock movement.